harihaysrun/coffee/README.md

 ## Test Case 1: "Wow shops"

+If user is only interested in exploring shops

 <!-- | Image here | -->

 | Step No. | Description | Expected result |